fbpx

 How far apart should they be?

-The Electricity (Hazards From Trees) Regulations 2003 define two zones: a Growth Limit Zone and a Notice Zone (shown in the diagram above).
+The Electricity (Hazards From Trees) Regulations 2003 define two zones:

-In relation to Waipā Networks equipment, this is the area within 1.6 metres in any direction of our 11,000V electrical conductors or 0.5 metres for 400/230V electrical conductors.
-If any of your tree foliage is within this Zone, it must be trimmed beyond the Notice Zone.
+This is the area within 1.6 metres in any direction of our 11,000V electrical conductors or 0.5 metres for 400/230V electrical conductors.
+If any of your tree foliage is within this zone, it must be trimmed beyond the notice zone.

-Notice Zone
+Notice zone

-Service Main
+Service Mains

-Waipā Networks does not own this and is not covered by the Regulations.
-You must keep trees clear of this line, and if you need to carry out a trim, Waipā Networks can temporarily disconnect the power (safety disconnection).
+We do not own this and is not covered by the regulations.
+You must keep trees clear of this line.

-Meeting the regulations
+Meeting the tree regulations

-• Fail, without reasonable excuse, to cause the tree to be cut or trimmed per the Regulations, or
+• Fail, without reasonable excuse, to cause the tree to be cut or trimmed per the Regulations; or

-• Fail, without reasonable excuse, to advise Waipā Networks of the time and location of the cutting or trimming of the tree.
+• Fail, without reasonable excuse, to advise us of the time and location of the tree’s cutting or trimming.

 The fine for this is $10,000 and $500 each or part day during which the offence has continued.

-Keeping you safe around power!
+Keeping you safe around trees near power

 • Trees growing close to power lines and other electrical conductors pose a severe risk to public safety.